 Some of the aspects relating to ICT at St. Simons are outlined below:

-- Classroom all-in-one touch screen machines have been placed in the Library, Art room and Japanese room.
-These machines are running Windows 8 as their operating system to make best use of their touch screen capabilities.
-Eventually all machines in the school fleet will be moved to Windows 10.
+Classroom all-in-one touch screen machines have been placed in the Library, Art room and Japanese room.
+These machines are running Windows 10 as their operating system to make best use of their touch screen capabilities.

-- Technology is used in an Applied Science setting as demonstrated in our Senior Grade 5 & 6 Soccer project during Term 3 at Rowville Secondary College.
+Technology is used in an Applied Science setting as demonstrated in our Senior Grade 5 Soccer project during Term 3 of 2018 and again this year with Nazareth College.